ingrammicro/concerto/README.md

 #### Template OS
 Blueprints are associated with an Operative System, and each cloud provider has a different way of identifying the OS that a machine is running.

-Flexiant Concerto takes care of the gap, and lets you select a cloud provider independent OS, and find out later which image is appropriate for the chosen cloud provider and location.
+Ingram Micro Concerto takes care of the gap, and lets you select a cloud provider independent OS, and find out later which image is appropriate for the chosen cloud provider and location.
 Hence blueprints are bound to OS, but cloud provider and location independent.

 For our case we will be using Ubuntu 14.04.
 Let's find it's Concerto ID